elastic/kibana/src/core/server/logging/README.md

 ## Usage

-Usage is very straightforward, one should just get a logger for a specific context and use it to log messages with different log level.
+Usage is very straightforward, one should just get a logger for a specific context name and use it to log messages with different log level.

 ```typescript